-The penalties for speeding vary from state to state, usually based on how fast you were going at the time you were stopped.
+The penalties for speeding vary from state to state, usually based on how fast you were going when you were stopped.
 If you are ticketed for speeding in your home state, you know what to expect.
-Unfortunately, if you are from out of state, this can cause some nasty surprises for you when you get home.
+Unfortunately, if you are from out of state, such as Maryland, this can surprise you when you get home.
+As a New Jersey traffic court lawyer, I can explain what consequences to expect on your Maryland license if you were caught speeding while visiting the Garden State.

-This is because your home state will reciprocate the penalty based on its own laws, and not those of the state in which the ticket was issued.
+This is because your home state will reciprocate the penalty based on its laws and not those of the state where the ticket was issued.
 For example, in New Jersey, the penalties are as follows:

 • 1-14 mph over the limit: 2 points